 - a.
-Plan your household budget to ensure that you have enough to spend on food that aligns with your values, including your own health and wellbeing. - b.
+Plan your household budget to ensure that you have enough to spend on - b.
 Plan ahead with the expectation that food prices will increase over time. - c.
 Eat seasonally and be flexible about the varieties of fruits, vegetables, nuts, seeds, and meats that you purchase.
 The availability and price of specific items will fluctuate based on weather patterns and production capacity.